-Name and short description of the measures Type of measure Target (Unit & quantity) Estimated cost in Euros (annualised) Possible EU co- funding source Agri-environmental scheme for blanket bog (7130), transition mires (7140) and Rhynchosporion depressions (7150): extensive grazing, no fertiliser input (average annual cost per hectare: €350) recurring 7,000ha €2,450,000 EAFRD/National Non-productive investment for blanket bog (7130), transition mires (7140) and Rhynchosporion depressions (7150): Exclusion areas to prevent encroachment of livestock (average annual cost per hectare: €400) one-off 700ha €40,000 EAFRD/National Implementation of restoration plans for prioritised raised bog Natural Heritage Areas one-off €642,800 ERDF/National Rehabilitation measures on peatland previously industrially harvested for peat one-off 32-35,000ha €12,285,714 National Measures to address the management of forests on peatlands one-off €957,143 LIFE/National Measures relating to the rewetting of peat soils recurring 40,000ha €5,714,285 National
+Name and short description of the measures Type of measure Target (Unit & quantity) Estimated cost in Euros Possible EU co- funding (annualised) source Agri-environmental scheme for blanket bog (7130), transition mires (7140) and Rhynchosporion depressions (7150): extensive grazing, no fertiliser input (average annual cost per hectare: €350) recurring 7,000ha €2,450,000 EAFRD Non-productive investment for blanket bog (7130), transition mires (7140) and Rhynchosporion depressions (7150): Exclusion areas to prevent encroachment of livestock (average annual cost per hectare: €400) one-off 700ha €40,000 EAFRD/national Implementation of restoration plans for prioritised raised bog Natural Heritage Areas one-off €642,800 Interreg/national Rehabilitation measures on peatland previously industrially harvested for peat one-off 32-35,000ha €12,285,714 National Measures to address the management of forests on peatlands one-off €957,143 LIFE/National Measures relating to the rewetting of peat soils

 The LIFE IP aims to improve the conservation status of blanket bog habitat in Ireland, positively affecting about 70% of the blanket bog SAC network which also contains many other Annex I habitats and habitats of Annex II species and important bird species.
-Benefits to other priorities include the conservation of Freshwater Pearl Mussel, Atlantic salmon, uplands management and conservation of some bird species which are in decline including Curlew and Red Grouse.
+Benefits to other priorities include the conservation of freshwater pearl mussel, Atlantic salmon, uplands management and conservation of some bird species which are in decline including curlew and red grouse.

-Through the redesign and appropriated management of the four forest properties on peatland, Coillte intend to make a significant contribution to the conservation of blanket bog and other associated habitats and species (including wet heath, transition mires, dystrophic lakes, oligotrophic lakes, rivers and streams and associated species, primarily Golden Plover, Greenland White-fronted Goose, Otter, Freshwater Pearl Mussel and Atlantic Salmon).
+Through the redesign and appropriated management of the four forest properties on peatland, Coillte intend to make a significant contribution to the conservation of blanket bog and other associated habitats and species (including wet heath, transition mires, dystrophic lakes, oligotrophic lakes, rivers and streams and associated species, primarily golden plover, Greenland white-fronted goose, otter, freshwater pearl mussel and Atlantic salmon).